When practiced regularly, these are life enhancing:

 Good nutrition is essential to a growing body.
 Tips include:

-- Consider a vitamin supplement especially for Vitamin D.
+- Consider vitamin supplementation especially for Vitamin D.

 Injury prevention is proactive.
 Consider the following: